Nanouchkaya/creatifs-auvergnats/README.md

 A quick look at the technolgies use for it:

-    - ReactJS (with hooks)
+    - Gatsby* /ReactJS (with hooks)
+    - Netlify
+    - ContentfulCMS
-    - Gatsby*
+    - GraphQL
     - ESLint
     - Prettier
     - Yarn
-    - Node
-    - GraphQL
     - Sass
     - CSS module
     - AirBnB Lottie
-    - Netlify
-    - ContentfulCMS

     * Gatsby plugins :
     - React Helmet